sippy/librtpsynth/README.md

 # librtpsynth

-Low-level library optimized to generate sequence of the RTP packets.
+Low-level library optimized to generate and/or consume sequence of the RTP packets.
 Based on some code and ideas from the RTPProxy projects.

 Originally designed to supplement Python code to do low-level bits shuffling for the proof of concept IoT implementation.